 The "BERT" paper, officially published as "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding" made the following important contributions:

-• Following-up on it's success of the transformer paper, Google next released the "BERT" model that is based on the transformer architecture.
+• Following up on its success of the transformer paper, Google next released the "BERT" model that is based on the transformer architecture.
 The key difference compared to transformers is that a BERT model only utilizes "encoders" and does not use any "decoders".

 • BERT models have proven to be very efficient at several NLP tasks such as: